CharlesIro1125/Automated-Pipieline-emr-livy-redshift/README.md

 Aws account sets up a default security group, you will need two additional security groups for the master node and slave node.
 Set up this additional security group in your aws Ec2 - Network & Security - Security groups page.
 Allow inbound traffic to the master node than only port 22 by listing the required inbound ports in your aws EMR - block public access page (port 80, port 5439 for redshift, and port 8998 for emr-livy are listed for this project).

-The emr_lib file contains a create_default_security_group() function with a vpc (virtual private cloud) id, edit this id to match your vpc id for the region your account is creeated.
+The emr_lib file contains a create_default_security_group() function with a vpc (virtual private cloud) id, edit this id to match your vpc id for the region your account is created.